haseeb-cb/fundamentals-of-gis/Content/1_Crashcourse_exercise.md

 ### 2.1 Add and explore data

 In order to get a proper touch of QGIS and how the different tools work, we will of course need data.
+Download 1_CrashCourse_data.zip from the [Github repository](https://github.com/rowan8k/fundamentals-of-gis/tree/master/Data), save it in a folder for this exercise, and extract the contents from the zip.

 1. Open the Data Source Manager (see 1.2)
 2. Select *Vector* from the menu